Popular Bromeliad Types & Can Bromeliads Grow Outside

 Description:

-Its name stays all about the beauty of this bromeliad species.
-It’s a super gorgeous appearance worth the name earth star accurately.
+Its name stays all about the beauty of the Cryptanthus bromeliad species.
+It’s a super gorgeous appearance worth the name Earth Star accurately.

 The foliage of this species can grow in various patterns like stripes, bands, spots, and even splotches over the solid color surface.
 Leaves can grow in a range of colors and thus, seem like starflowers when fully thrived.